jpw1991/chebs-thrown-weapons/README.md

 - Adds throwing weapons the game:
 	- Javelins
 	- Axes
-	- Knives
 	- Shuriken
-	- War darts
-- Craftable at the appropriate workbench, eg. bronze javelins at the forge, stone javelins at the workbench.
+- Craftable at the appropriate workbench, eg. bronze javelins at the forge.

 ### Config